 "The pill will aggravate or give me acne."

 Many people believe that the pill may cause acne, yet this is not quite true.
 While birth control pills that only contain progestin (also known as “the mini pill”) can make acne worse, those that contain both estrogen and progestin (combined oral contraceptives or COCs) will actually help reduce acne and, in fact, doctors often prescribe them to treat hormonal acne.

 "Taking the pill will hurt my chances of getting pregnant."

 Birth control pill affecting future fertility is a myth.
 The truth is that it only takes 1 to 3 months for your fertility to go back to normal after stopping the pill.
-In fact, some studies show that young women who have used the pill are at a lower risk for infertility.
+Also, it can be used for managing symptoms of PCOS, which can cause infertility if left untreated.